Are Credit Card Rewards and Frequent Flyer Miles Taxable?

 What about Cash Rewards and Frequent Flyer Miles?

 I know you’re just going to love this answer – again, it depends.
-In almost all cases, your credit card rewards will be classified as a rebate, which the IRS has gone on record as stating isn’t considered as taxable income (see private letter ruling from 2002, and Announcement 2002-18 for more information).
+In almost all cases, your credit card rewards will be classified as a rebate, which the IRS has stated isn’t considered taxable income (see private letter ruling from 2002 and Announcement 2002-18 for more information).

-The IRS considers rebates the same as a discount, you just get it after the fact.
+The IRS treats rebates as a discount; you just get it after the fact.
 So earning cash back or frequent flyer miles from a purchase is essentially the same thing as using a coupon with your purchase.
 The IRS also doesn’t consider frequent flyer miles earned from flights as taxable income.

 Play it Safe